Is a Correction Looming Ahead for Enovix Corporation (ENVX)

-Enovix Corporation (NASDAQ:ENVX) went up by 6.30% from its latest closing price compared to the recent 1-year high of $39.48.
-The company’s stock price has collected 20.65% of gains in the last five trading sessions.
+Enovix Corporation (NASDAQ:ENVX) went down by -2.86% from its latest closing price compared to the recent 1-year high of $39.48.
+The company’s stock price has collected -19.81% of loss in the last five trading sessions.

 Is It Worth Investing in Enovix Corporation (NASDAQ :ENVX) Right Now?